Further Revised; 4/8/14

 - Summary & References

-Forward: As I’ve stated in some of my other blogs; I would like readers to know that this post will show I have a clear bias toward a few particular LEDs and do not care as much for some others.
-I have to say, this is based on true use, research (which IS cited here), and lots of input from true aquarium professionals that maintain and set up aquarium systems for a living!
-As well, one of my contacts is the largest importer of marine life in North America (based out of Los Angeles).
+Forward; As noted in my other LED Lights article, I would like readers to know that while it is obvious that I have a bias toward a few particular LEDs and do not care as much for some others; this is based on use, research (which IS cited here), and much input from true aquarium professionals that maintain and set up aquarium systems for a living, as well as the largest importer of marine life in North America (based out of Los Angeles).

-My biases are based on the above, not because I work for TMC (which I don’t) or any other company!!
+My biases are based on the above, not because I work for TMC (which I do not) or any other company!!

-It is not that these other LEDs I rate a little lower do not work, they DO.
+It is not that these other LEDs I rate with less favor do not work, they DO.

-However, they use more wattage and more wasted light to achieve the same results as those I recommend based actual use.
-My bias also leans toward newer patented emitter bins with specific design use for aquarium plants and marine reef.
-There is also current as of 2008, known scientific technology that is vastly used in many quality brands, but not the lower brands (such as PWM) & useful light research!
+However they use more wattage to achieve the same results as those I recommend based actual use, newer patented emitter bins, and currently known scientific technology (such as PWM) & research!

-This article is meant as a complement to this article:
+As well, This post/article is meant as a complement to this article:

 LED Aquarium Lights, Lighting

-This post is also meant as a compliment to my newest article, which has an aquarium LED side-by-side, easy to understand comparison chart.
-It was composed by an employee of a very successful online retailer, which I have much respect for his knowledge:
+This post is also meant as a compliment to my newest article that admittedly had input with a comparison chart from an employee of an online seller I have much respect for his knowledge:

 What to Consider When Choosing Your Aquarium LED Lights

-Please read the ABOVE articles for further information as to why not all emitters and drivers are the same and why a 30 watt LED fixture using the latest emitters/drivers can surpass a 120 Watt LED fixture and even DIY.
-Many waste energy and create heat by electrical methods called “Current Reduction” instead of newer, tested, and known electrical methods such as Pulse with Modulation (PWM) Technology.
+Please read the ABOVE articles for further information as to why not all emitters and drivers are the same and why a 30 watt LED fixture using the latest emitters/drivers can surpass a 60 Watt LED fixture either purchased or DIY using “off the shelf” emitters and drivers running on energy wasting and heat producing “Current Reduction” technology instead of PWM Technology.

 Then know how to compare “apples to apples”.